Last Updated on

 Mountain bikes come in a series of models.
 At a first glance, there aren’t too many differences between one model and another, except for the slight changes in design.
 After all, they work on the same principles and require the same main features.
 However, the small bells and whistles represent the elements that can take one’s experience to the next level.
 Of course, it does pay off to also look after good materials, a lightweight frame and proper wheels.
 All in all, doing your homework is the optimal method to ensure you make a good choice.
-So, what is the best mountain bike under 300?

-Top 5 best Mountain Bike Under 300
+Top 5 Best Mountain Bike Under 300

 Merax Finiss 26″ Aluminum 21 Speed Mountain Bike with Disc Brakes is among the best selling mountain bikes in this range and for a good reason.
 Its frame is made of aluminum and heat treated.
 Overall, the whole bike barely weighs 33 pounds.
 The size measures 19”, so it’s convenient for most riders.
 Its wheels make no exception either.
 They have double walls, but they’re also made of aluminum.
 They measure 26” in diameter, so riding won’t cause any discomfort at all.